jonboulle/dahoam-workshop/README.md

 **Note**: in the near future of [self-hosted Kubernetes](https://www.youtube.com/watch?v=A49xXiKZNTQ&t=360s) you will be able to do this using kubectl!

-Now, lets try and scale our application from 5 pods to 3.
+Now, let's try and scale our application from 5 pods to 3.

 ```
 kubectl scale rc guestbook --replicas=3